nilsmango/project7III/content/tap/manual/_index.md

 <li>Launch Live.</li>
 <li>Open Live&#39;s Preferences and navigate to the <strong>MIDI</strong> tab.</li>
 <li>Select the script <code>Tap</code> using the dropdown menu in the Control Surface column.</li>
-<li>Assign your iPhone or Network Session as input and output ports.</li>
+<li>Assign your device or Network Session as input and output ports.</li>
 <li>Activate <code>Track</code> and <code>Remote</code> for your active MIDI Ports.</li>
 </ol>